 Reviewers are invited to assess the degree to which the submission contributes to knowledge or theory pertinent to adult education; the methodological soundness of the submission; the pertinence and clarity of the inferences and conclusions of the submission; and, finally, the extent to which the submission is well organized, clearly written, and readable.

 Typically, peer reviews are conducted over a period of four to six weeks.

 Most often, manuscripts are reviewed by CJSAE Consulting Editors.

 The CJSAE is published twice annually in May and November.
 For two issues, November 2011 and May 2012, the journal will be published in both in print and online.
 Since November 2012, the journal has been published online only.
 Since July 1, 2015, the journal has been an open access publication with all of its current and past content publically accessible.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-The Canadian Journal for the Study of Adult Education is published under the auspices of the University of Calgary Press
+The Canadian Journal for the Study of Adult Education is published under the auspices of the Canadian Association for the Study of Adult Education

 Sources of Support